Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **Smishing** : phishing by SMS
 - **Sextortion** : obtain compromising pictures/videos, then used to blackmail the victim
 - **Insider** : the attacker applies for a job in the target company and get hired to gain access to the internal network

+Phishing campaigns use some common social engineering principles :
+- **Urgency / Scarcity**: create a false sense of urgency to get the victim to act in a rush (limited offer...)
+- **Social Proof / Consensus** : convince the victim that other people trust them (fake reviews...)
+- **Authority / Intimidation** : pretend to be a superior or a government entity (high risk as it gets often reported)
+- **Familiarity / Trust** : pretend to be from a company the victim knows well (Bank of America) or have a friendly innocent talk

 ### Botnet